 A data breach can happen because of human error.
-For example, a university data breach can occur because a staff member accidentally sends a letter intended for a student, which contains personal data, to the wrong address.
-This is a breach of data privacy as an unauthorised party can now access the student’s personal data.
+For example, a university data breach can occur because a staff member accidentally sent a letter intended for a student to the wrong address.
+The letter in question may contain personal information of the student who was meant to receive it.
+This is a breach of data privacy, since an unauthorised party can now access the student’s personal data.

 Although no harm is intended, the data breach may cause the student emotional distress.
 Also, if the staff member included bank details in the letter, the student may experience theft.
 If they could evidence that they suffered either effects or both, they may claim data breach compensation.